Your Curiosity Strategies:

-There are nine sub-factors under this main category of assumptions.
-After taking the Curiosity Code Index, it is important to look at the things we can do to overcome how assumptions impact us.
+There are nine sub-factors under this main category of fear.
+After taking the Curiosity Code Index, it is important to look at the things we can do to overcome how fear impacts us.